Meteor-Community-Packages/Meteor-CollectionFS/README.md

 begin uploading the data to the server with reactive progress updates.

-On both the client and the server, the `insert` method can directly accept a `FS.File`, too, but you must load a buffer or blob into it first.
+On both the client and the server, the `insert` method can directly accept a `FS.File`, too, but you must load data into it first.

 ## After the Upload